-The controller supports an atomic write unit.
-The atomic write unit is the size of write operation guaranteed to be written atomically to the medium with respect to other read or write operations.
-The controller supports a value for normal operation that is potentially different than during a power fail condition, as reported in the Identify Controller data structure.
+AWUN and AWUPF are specified in the Identify Controller data structure in Figure 83.

 The host may indicate that the atomic write unit beyond a logical block size is not necessary by configuring the Write Atomicity feature, which may result in higher performance in some implementations.